 The Series B Preferred Stock is convertible into our common stock on a 1 for 1,000 basis.
 The Series B Preferred Stock is only convertible either (i) by the purchaser who acquires the Series B Preferred Stock in a public offering, as defined in the rules of the exchange on which the common stock is then traded, or (ii) by the holder of the Series B Preferred Stock in any other transaction that would not require stockholder approval for the initial issuance of the Series B Preferred Stock under the rules of the exchange on which the common stock is then traded (collectively, the "Conversion Restrictions").
-Although the Series B Preferred Stock was initially convertible into 50,000,000 shares of our common stock, the voting rights of the Series B Preferred Stock as a class was limited to 10,125,00 votes, or 19.99% of the voting shares of common stock is listed.
+Although the Series B Preferred Stock was initially convertible into 50,000,000 shares of our common stock, the voting rights of the Series B Preferred Stock as a class was limited to 10,125,00 votes, or 19.99% of the voting shares of common stock outstanding on August 15, 2008 (the "Voting Restrictions"), in accordance with the listing requirements of the NYSE Amex Equities, the exchange on which our common stock is listed.